kkaicdev/kkaicdev/README.md

-## Hello! 👋
+## Hello!

-- 💻 I am a software developer with experience in C++, C, and Python.
-I enjoy low-level systems and security. :)
+- 👋 I am a software developer with experience in C++, C, and Python.
+- 💻 I’m passionate about networks, security, and low-level systems. :)